-The external speaker jack (SP1 and SP2) are located on the rear panel.
-An external speaker should have 8 ohms impedance and be able to handle at least 4 watts.
-Use one jack for speaker supplied with 1000GTL.
-The other speaker is available for use of optional speaker CA-2000 (available through your authorized COBRA DEALER.)
+The external speaker jack (EXT.
+SPKR.) on the rear panel is used for remote receiver monitoring.
+The external speaker should have $4 \sim 8$ ohms impedance and be able to handle at least 4 watts.

+When the external speaker is plugged in, the internal speaker is disconnected.